City Kickboxing

 City Kickboxing is a mixed martial arts training gym based in Auckland, New Zealand.
-The gym features professional fighters who have competed in many major promotions, such as the Ultimate Fighting Championship (UFC), Bellator, ONE Championship, and Dibella Entertainment (Boxing).
+The gym features professional fighters who have competed in many major promotions, such as the Ultimate Fighting Championship (UFC), Bellator, ONE Championship, and Dibella Entertainment.

 History

 Eugene Bareman and Doug Viney founded City Kickboxing in 2007.
 The duo hoped that having their own premises would allow them to focus more on their training but quickly found the economics of running a gym was all-consuming and soon after transitioned to training professional fighters.